Elkins Fish & Game Club

 Our club reaches out to the public with many programs during the course of the year.
 We are deeply dedicated to promoting the interests of fishing, hunting, archery and target shooting, and the preservation of the great outdoors.

-Our archery course, with 18 3-D target stations, is used for traditional and modern archery leagues, and is occasionally used by an outside club that introduces youngsters to the fun and proper techniques of archery.
+Our archery course, with 15 3-D target stations, is used for traditional and modern archery, and is used by the New London Recreation Department for their Junior Summer Adventure Camp, introducing youngsters to the fun and proper techniques of archery.

 Each year we conduct an Introduction to Firearms event to introduce people, both young and old, to the shooting sports.
 We own and operate a small range, which we use for this event, and for casual shooting and sighting in by our members.

-From spring through the fall, we host the Second Amendment Sisters once a month.
-This organization allows the ladies to learn and enjoy the shooting sports in a "girls only" environment.
+From spring through the fall, we host a "ladies only" firearm instruction class, once a month, providing a friendly evironment for women to learn and enjoy the shooting sports.

 Each year, we send an area woman to the Becoming an Outdoors Woman program.
 BOW is a workshop focused on learning outdoor skills, usually associated with hunting and fishing, but useful for many outdoor pursuits.
 The program has summer and winter sessions.